exaexa/ShinySOM/TUTORIAL.md

 Finally, the **Apply** button is pressed (see 5 in the screenshot) to save the transformation in the dataset.

-Other transforms can be applied as well, e.g. the ArcSinh transform is viable for mass-cytometry samles.
+Other transforms can be applied as well, e.g. the ArcSinh transform is viable for mass-cytometry samples.

 ## Identifying the populations